 Please enable JavaScript to view this site.

-If a product has two options, A and B, that cannot be selected at the same time, these options are mutually exclusive, which is one of the most common rule scenarios to handle.
-Different strategies can be used for managing this depending on the situation.
+If a product has two options, A and B, that cannot be selected at the same time, these options are mutually exclusive.
+This is one of the most common rule scenarios to handle.
+Different strategies can be used to manage this depending on the situation.

 Solution: Lookup parameter

-A simple solution to handle mutually exclusive options without any need for rules is to model the two options as values of one lookup parameter.
-Since a lookup parameter only can have one value, A and B cannot be selected at the same time.
-However, this solution might not make sense if the two options aren't alternatives that are logical to group in a lookup parameter.
+A simple solution to handle mutually exclusive options without using rules is to model the two options as values within a single lookup parameter.
+Since a lookup parameter can only hold one value at a time, A and B cannot be selected simultaneously.
+However, this solution might not make sense if the two options are not logical alternatives to group under the same parameter.

 Solution: Disallowed combination rule

-If option A and B are defined using two different parameters (or multi choice values) a simple solution is to create a disallowed combination rule that disables B if A is selected and vice versa.
+If options A and B are defined using two different parameters (or multi-choice values), a simple solution is to create a disallowed combination rule that disables B if A is selected, and vice versa.

-Another solution than disabling the other option is to unset the selection of B if A is selected and vice versa.
-This can be done by using two template rules.
+An alternative to disabling the other option is to clear the selection of B if A is selected, and vice versa.
+This can be achieved by using two assignment rules.

-Let's say that A and B are modeled as two Boolean parameters.
-The two template rules should then be set up like this:
+Let us say that A and B are modeled as two Boolean parameters.
+The two assignment rules should be configured as follows:

 Trigger parameters / value